Disposal of Household Electronics

 - Dell and Goodwill Industries have partnered for computer recycling in a program called: “Dell RECONNECT”.
 This is a FREE program for consumers to reuse and responsibly recycle unwanted household electronics.
 Simply bring your donations to a Goodwill Store or an attended donation center.
 They will accept for recycling the following items: computers, keyboards, hard drives, printers and monitors.
 Also please go to our recycling page and click on Recyclopedia for area computer dealers.

 - Drop off at Best Buy customer service desk for recycling.
-NEW - accepts TV’s, monitors, DVD players, audio/video items, cell phones and more FREE of charge regardless of where each item was purchased.
+NEW - accepts TV’s, monitors, DVD players, audio/video items, cell phones and more regardless of where each item was purchased.
 Accepted - CRT TV screens can be as large as 32” and Flat panel TV’s up to 60”.
 There is no charge for recycling small accessories such as keyboards or mouse.
+Please contact Best Buy for specific details regarding fee amounts for recycling large items.

 - Drop off at an Office Depot store customer service desk for recycling.
 There is a fee to purchase a “Tech Recycling Box” that ranges from $5-$15 depending on which size box you need (sizes range from 8” to 24” high).